 At the CAPE-OPEN 2020 Annual Meeting, Dr Sergej BLAGOV (BASF) presented the activity report of the Thermo Special Interest Group (SIG) over the period from October 2019 till September 2020.
-The report (PDF, video) was prepared by the core group of the Thermo SIG, especially with Dr Jasper van BATEN (AmsterCHEM), who is co-leader of the Thermo SIG with Dr BLAGOV.
+The report (access PDF here, access video here) was prepared by the core group of the Thermo SIG, especially with Dr Jasper van BATEN (AmsterCHEM), who is co-leader of the Thermo SIG with Dr BLAGOV.

 Dr BLAGOV presents first the charter of the Thermo SIG which has not evolved from last year, meaning that the task and responsibilities put on the SIG are still the same.
 Then the active contributors to the Thermo SIG activities are listed with Mark STIJNMAN (Shell Global Solutions) mentioned in a major role.
 Contributions by Dr Bjørn MARIBO-MOGENSEN (Hafnium Labs) and Dr Richard SZCZEPANSKI (KBC) are also noted and appreciated.

 Dr BLAGOV gives next a high-level overview of the main activity of the Thermo SIG: the re-design of the Chemical Reactions interface specification.
 The core part, so the Chemical Reactions textual interface specification, is ready to be submitted to the CO-LaN membership in a Request For Comments.
 Two smaller parts have been separated from the core, one is the Custom Data interface specification, now published by CO-LaN, and the other is the Manager interface specification that Thermo SIG will develop in the next few months.